excitement-engineer/graphql-iso-date/README.md

 A time at UTC in the ISO-8601 calendar system, such as 10:15:30.000Z.

-Time is a representation of a specific instance on the time-line, often viewed as hour-minute-second at UTC.
+The Time scalar is a representation of a specific time, often viewed as hour-minute-second at UTC.
 Time is represented to millisecond precision.

+Time does not represents a date.
+Instead, it is a description of an exact time such as the opening bell of the New York Stock Exchange for example.
+It cannot represent an instance on the time-line.
+By representing an instant as a date-time at UTC, it allows the local date-time at which the instant occurs to be derived for each time-zone.

+Time is encoded as a string in the format `hh:ss:mm:ss.sssZ` where `hh` indicates a two-digit hour, 00 through 24. `mm` indicates a two-digit minute, 00 through 59. `ss` indicates a two-digit second, 00 through 60 (where 60 is only used to denote an added leap second). `.sss` indicates a fractional second in millisecond precision, 000 through 999. `Z` indicates that the time is in UTC.

+For example, the value "14:10.20.987 at UTC" is encoded as string "14:10.20.987Z".

 ## LocalDateTime

 A date-time without a time-zone in the ISO-8601 calendar system, such as 2007-12-03T10:15:30.000.

-LocalDateTime is a representation of a full date ( LocalDate) with a local time (LocalTime)
+LocalDateTime is a representation of a full date (see LocalDate) with a local time represented to millisecond precision (see LocalTime).

-This scalar does represent a time-zone.
-Instead, it is a description of the date, as used for birthdays, combined with the local time as seen on a wall clock; it can be used to represent new years for example.
+This scalar does not represent a time-zone.
+Instead, it is a description of the date, as used for birthdays, combined with the local time as seen on a wall clock.
+It can be used to represent the moment the new years begins for example.
 It cannot represent an instant on the time-line.

-The date-time string is represented as a concatenation of a LocalDate and LocalTime `<LocalDate>T<LocalTime>` where `T` represents a delimiter separating the date and time part.
+LocalDateTime is encoded encoded as a concatenation of the string representation of the LocalDate and LocalTime scalars in the format `<LocalDate>T<LocalTime>`, where `T` represents a delimiter separating the date and time part.

 For example, the value "2nd December 2009 at 14:10.20.987" is encoded as string "2009-12-02T14:10.20.987".